Skwid-dot-dev/a-logical-existence/README.md

 ---

-Axioms of the ∅!
-Compound
+Philosophical Implication

+- Consciousness is not the origin—it is a frequency echo of recursive depth
+- Energy is not the seed—it is tension derived from recursive structure
+- Existence is not flat—it is factorial
+- Dimensional logic is not invented—it is derived from ∅!

+---

+Axiomatic Summary

 1. Existence begins with contradiction
 2. State is defined by rupture, not motion
-3. Time emerges from continuity: length and rate
+3. Time emerges from continuity
-4. Space projects time into structure and locality
+4. Space projects time into structure
 5. Expression forks into six recursive children
-6. 720 permutations define all valid configurations of dimensional inheritance
+6. 720 permutations define all valid configurations of volume
 7. Collapse occurs when recursion mirrors the seed
+8. Recursive depth defines expressive capacity
+9. Consciousness is a frequency echo of recursive structure
+10. All dimensional logic is derived from ∅!

 ---

 License

 Open-source.
 Inspectable.
 Built for critique, iteration, and mathematical resilience.
-Recommended: MIT or CC-BY 4.0
+Recommended: MIT or Creative Commons Attribution

 ---